- Maintain focus on the newly implemented Student Centered Funding Formula (Strategic goal 4; ACCJC Accreditation Standards IV.C.4-5; IV.C.8) by:

-- Provide leadership and support for the San Diego Promise Initiative (*Strategic goals 1-3; ACCJC Accreditation Standards IV.C.1; IV.C.4) by:
+- Provide leadership and support for the San Diego Promise Initiative (Strategic goals 1; ACCJC Accreditation Standards IV.C.1; IV.C.4-5, IV.C.8) by:

 - Ensuring continued implementation of the San Diego Promise with an evaluation component.

-- Expanding to the extent possible the San Diego Promise Initiative during the 2017-18 year.
+- Supporting continued fundraising efforts for the San Diego Promise Initiative during the 2018-19 year.

-- Ensure that a strategic approach is developed to reduce escalating textbook costs for students in the San Diego Community College District (*Strategic goals 1, 2, and 5; ACCJC Accreditation Standards IV.C.1; IV.C.4) by:
+- Ensure that a strategic approach is developed to reduce escalating textbook costs for students in the San Diego Community College District (*Strategic goals 1-2; ACCJC Accreditation Standards IV.C.1; IV.C.4-5, IV.C.8) by:

 - Ensuring a program to introduce Open Educational Resources (OER) to all of SDCCD’s campuses.